You want to sell products online, but you are stuck at the starting line.

 3. Creating Your Product Pins

 All you need to do is upload your product catalog to Pinterest.
-This could include a short description, website link, and price of the product.
+This could include a short description, a website link, and the price of the product.

 Luckily, if you’re selling your goods through an online store, the necessary metadata is automatically generated for you.
 This means that when you connect the online store to your Pinterest profile, all relevant product information will be filled in for you.